Ernyoke/certified-aws-solutions-architect-professional/07-databases/rds.md

 # RDS - Relational Database Service

-- RDS is often described as a Database-as-a-service (DBaaS)
+- RDS is often described as a Database-as-a-service (DBaaS) but this is not accurate.
+It should be named Database Server as a Service (DBSaaS) product
 - RDS provides managed database instances, which can themselves hold one or more databases
 - Benefits of RDS are the we don't need to manage the physical hardware, the server operating system or the database system itself
 - RDS supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server